 It’ll also help the roots establish.

 Like any other job, the end result is only as good as the preparation that has gone before it.

-The good news is that preparing the ground for turf or seed is a simple task.
+The good news is that preparing the ground for laying turf or sowing seed is a simple task.
 There’s nothing complicated about it but it does take time and hard work if you want to create the best finish you can.